 Not for long-term usage, but in an emergency, a muzzle can keep your dog from hurting himself while you’re at the clinic.
 The dog’s impulse to lick and gnaw at the area for unexpected foreign body infections, but keeping it clean is best.

 Never leave your pups unattended while using a muzzle, and only basket muzzles should be worn for more than a few minutes.

 Tip 5: Bitter Spray

-Bitter sprays that are suitable for pets can be used to break up the habit of licking or biting.
-The second layer of protection for your dog is best provided by applying them to a garment including a sock or t-shirt.
+Bitter sprays suitable for pets can be used to break up the habit of licking or biting.
+The second layer of protection for your dog is best provided by applying them to a garment, including a sock or t-shirt.